Top local movers for Greenville to Omaha moves

 - Omaha’s population is about 583% greater than Greenville.

-- Omaha's public transportation has a score of 5 out of 10 versus Greenville's lower score of 3.
+- Omaha’s public transportation score of 5 out of 10 is higher than Greenville’s score of 3.

 - Omaha is more walkable than Greenville with a score of 48 out of 100 vs Greenville’s 43 out of 100.

-- Omaha has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Greenville, which has a score of 49 out of 100.
+- Omaha has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Greenville, which has a score of 49.

 - Omaha’s crime rate is higher than Greenville with a score of 45.72 compared to Greenville’s 38.56.
 This means that Omaha neighborhoods are safer than 45.72% of all U.S. neighborhoods, and Greenville neighborhoods are safer than 38.56%.